 Stamp Duty Land Tax (aka SDLT or just “stamp duty”) is a tax you have to pay when you buy any UK property or land worth £125,000 and up.
 First time buyers get some relief on stamp duty.
+Our stamp duty calculator makes it easy for you to understand how much you need to pay.

 You pay this to the lender for organising the mortgage, it’s like an admin fee.
 It’s typically around £999.
 For very large mortgages this can stretch to £1,499–£1,999.
 Your broker should factor in these fees to determine the true cost of your mortgage, beyond just the interest rate.